aadegokemuideen/Transformer_Application/README.md

 # Transformer_Application
-This repo describe a short project on how to use transfomer architecture/ model for natural language processing task
+This repo describes a short project on how to use transformer architecture/ model for a natural language processing task